Paul Daley: Tim Fischer's Ties

 The tie he wore for his first speech in NSW Parliament is also in the donated collection.
 It is a maroon number with repeating patterns, incorporating small and large flowers.

 In both first speeches Fischer emphasised the importance to Australia of rail transport and travel.
-He remains proud that the Howard Government, while he was deputy prime minister, completed the Alice Springs to Darwin leg of a railway than now links Adelaide with the Top End.
+He remains proud that the Howard Government, while he was deputy prime minister, completed the Alice Springs to Darwin leg of a railway that now links Adelaide with the Top End.

 But how did this obsession begin?